DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2023-08-03-showing-providers-updated-applications.md

 We also updated the timeline tab, by adding a section for 'Application updated' to show what has been updated. e.g. address or phone number.

 ![Screenshot showing the timeline tab](timeline.png)

+## Further considerations

+We also plan to create a weekly email alert to send to providers when candidates update their applications.
+We decided on weekly emails because we do not want to overwhelm providers with lots of emails and we plan to monitor how often candidates update their applications.